 Cassandra can help you solve complex tasks with ease

-Logging events, collecting metrics, querying historical data... all of these may seem tedious, but they are very important tasks for Big Data and DevOps.
-Due to a large number of data types and sources, creating a central log repository is quite a difficult task.
+Logging events, collecting metrics, and querying historical data... all of these may seem tedious, but they are very important tasks for Big Data and DevOps.
+Due to the large number of data types and sources, creating a central log repository is quite a difficult task.

 Creating a central repository of logs and metrics and extracting historical information from it is a task that Cassandra handles with great ease.
 Once the table structure has been selected and designed, the database serves as a guide and can be easily modified to suit your needs.